Goethe University Frankfurt

 Questions about teaching exclusively to: lehre-moellendorf@soz.uni-frankfurt.de

-Office hours: By arrangement via my Team Assistant Ellen Nieß
+Office hours: 10 am to 12 noon with an appointment via my Team Assistant Ellen Nieß

 Student supervision